satvikp221b/-CS510-IntelliAbstract/README.md

 in the user interface.
 Remember that you need to keep the server running as long as you’re using the Chrome Extension.
-If you stop the server, the extension will not be able to generate summaries
+If you stop the server, the extension will not be able to generate summaries.